-- 1) Ensure meaningful engagement of residents and other partners, including coordination in the development or implementation of a comprehensive and coordinated strategic plan. - 2) Demonstrate commitment of the partners, including the local law enforcement agency and a research partner or team, to support the data collection and analysis throughout the life of the grant.16 - Demonstrate ability to coordinate and collaborate among service providers (e.g., by the formation of a diverse advisory board or cross-sector partnership team to address an identified problem). - 4) Facilitate, as appropriate, collaboration with relevant local, state, or federal initiatives (e.g., National Youth Forum, Project Safe Neighborhoods, Promise Zones, anti-gang programs, or other neighborhood revitalization programs) located in, adjacent, or overlapping the jurisdiction that addresses issues that relate to the crime issues identified. - 5) Support the planning and sustainment of the program through proactive program management tied to rigorous research and data analysis, program assessment, and leverage other funding and resources.
+- 1) Ensure meaningful engagement of residents and other partners, including coordination in the development or implementation of a comprehensive and coordinated strategic - 2) Demonstrate commitment of the partners, including the local law enforcement agency and a research partner or team, to support the data collection and analysis throughout the life of the grant.16 - 3) Demonstrate ability to hire and support a skilled lead site coordinator that will oversee and facilitate coordination and collaboration among criminal justice and service providers (e.g., by the formation of a diverse advisory board or cross-sector partnership team to address an identified problem). - 4) Facilitate, as appropriate, collaboration with relevant local, state, or federal initiatives (e.g., National Youth Forum, Project Safe Neighborhoods, Promise Zones, National Initiative for Building Community Trust and Justice, anti-gang programs, or other neighborhood revitalization programs) located in, adjacent, or overlapping the jurisdiction that addresses issues that relate to the crime issues identified. - 5) Support the planning and sustainment of the program through proactive program management tied to rigorous research and data analysis, program assessment, and leverage other funding and resources.